 - Default security policies: enforce the specified security policies on devices by default, without requiring IT admins to configure or customize any settings in the Applivery MDM console.
-Some examples are: access to debugging features blocked by default or installing apps from unknown sources blocked by default.
+Some examples are access to debugging features blocked by default or installing apps from unknown sources blocked by default.

-- Security policies for dedicated devices: Users can’t escape a locked down dedicated device to enable other actions.
+- Security policies for dedicated devices: Users can’t escape a locked-down dedicated device to enable other actions.

 - Verify Apps enforcement: IT admins can enable Verify Apps on devices.
 Verify Apps scans apps installed on Android devices for malware before and after they’re installed, helping to ensure that corporate data can’t be compromised by malicious apps.

-- Hardware security management: IT admins can lock down hardware elements of a device to ensure data-loss prevention.
-Some examples are: IT admins can block users from mounting physical external media, block users from sharing data from their device using NFC beam or block users from transferring files over USB.
+- Hardware security management: IT admins can lock down hardware elements of a device to ensure data loss prevention.
+Some examples are: IT admins can block users from mounting physical external media, block users from sharing data from their device using NFC beam, or block users from transferring files over USB.

 - Managed configuration management: IT admins can view and silently set managed configurations for any app that supports managed configurations.

-- App catalog management and whitelisting: IT admins can configure work apps catalog from the Applivery MDM Console by whitelisting or blacklisting apps.
+- App catalog management and whitelisting: IT admins can configure the work apps catalog from the Applivery MDM Console by whitelisting or blacklisting apps.

 - Programmatic app approval: IT admins can search for apps, approve apps, and approve new app permissions without leaving the EMM’s console.

-- Basic store layout management: End users can use the managed Google Play store app on their device to install and update work apps.
+- Basic store layout management: End users can use the managed Google Play store app on their devices to install and update work apps.
 By default, the managed Google Play store displays all apps approved for a user in a single list.
-This layout is referred to as basic store layout.
+This layout is referred to as the basic store layout.